liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-screenlets.markdown

         screenlet.performUserAction();
     }

-To handle the button press, you also need to make `AddBookmarkView` implement `OnClickListener`.

 Celebrate!
 You're done!
 Now you can use the screenlet as you would any other.
-Just remember to use the `xml` file you built your screenlet's UI in as the `liferay:layoutId` attribute's value (`bookmark_default` in this example).
-An example of the screenlet inserted in an Android activity is shown here:
+Just remember to use the XML file you built your screenlet's UI in as the `liferay:layoutId` attribute's value (`bookmark_default` in this example).
+For example, here's the code to insert the `AddBookmarkScreenlet` in an Android
+activity:

     <com.your.package.AddBookmarkScreenlet
         android:id="@+id/addbookmarks_screenlet"